 On the other hand, if you’re a law firm or a local business with these included in your business name, it would make sense to also choose to have them in your site address.

-The same idea applies with using your business’ area code.
+The same idea applies to using your business’ area code.

 Keep in mind that a domain is a long-term investment so be sure to choose one wisely.

 While you can get a new one at any time, if you switch URLs, you’ll lose out on the credibility you earned for your domain.
-This negatively impacts your SEO.
+This, however, negatively impacts your SEO.